 For each category, you’ll want to make sure you’re choosing a product that suits your skin type.
 Let’s take a look, in the order you’ll be applying them:

-2. Toners are used after cleansing, these are designed to remove any stubborn impurities deliver added nutrients, balance out your complexion and help the subsequent products in your regimen absorb better.
+Toners are used after cleansing, these are designed to remove any stubborn impurities deliver added nutrients, balance out your complexion and help the subsequent products in your regimen absorb better.
 A great choice for all skin types, alcohol-free toners will soothe and hydrate dry skin, while removing excess sebum from oily/combination complexions.

-4. Boosters are precisely that, a skin boost!
+Boosters are precisely that, a skin boost!
 It contains a specific mix of ingredients, with one active ingredient in a higher concentration than normal for products like moisturisers or serums, to cater to your specific skin need and skin type.
 These can help to rehydrate, re-plump, and revitalise on a deeper level.
 Because toners and boosters are lighter than serums, these should be applied first.
-You don’t need to use them all the time but you can add them to your routine as and when your skin needs a little extra assistance.
+You don’t need to use them all the time, but you can add them to your routine as and when your skin needs a little extra assistance.

-5. Serums are usually packed with active ingredients, and the lighter texture means they absorb deeper into the skin so they can get to work where they can make the most difference.
+Serums are usually packed with active ingredients, and the lighter texture means they absorb deeper into the skin so they can get to work where they can make the most difference.
 They're typically applied before moisturisers to help lock in moisture and are suitable for pretty much all skin types.